milanosie/foleon/README.md

 - Node 20.16.0
 - NPM
+- Nx

 ### Installation

 1. Clone the repository
+2. Install NX using `npm install -g nx`
-2. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies
-3. Run `npm start` to start the application
+4. Run `npm start` to start the application

 ### Running the tests

 - Run `npm test` to run the unit tests
-- Run `npm run e2e` to run the end-to-end tests